revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 <blockquote>

-- In agile development, a product backlog (or simply backlog) is a list of all deliverables such as new features, bug fixes, improvements, changes to existing features, and other product initiatives that product teams must prioritize and deliver for a product to strategically come to life.
+- In agile development, a product backlog is a list of all deliverables such as new features, bug fixes, improvements, changes to existing features, and other product initiatives that product teams must prioritize and deliver for a product to strategically come to life.

 </blockquote>